WHO Collaborating Centre for Modelling, Monitoring and Training for Malaria Control and Elimination

 1. Modelling of malaria epidemiology

 The Collaborating Centre is assessing different strategies of control and elimination of interventions using modelling methodologies in response to requests of the WHO Global Malaria Programme teams.
-Work primarily contributed by the Unit Infectious Disease Modelling.
+Work primarily contributed by the units Disease Modelling and Infectious Disease Modelling.

 2. Molecular monitoring of malaria interventions and control programmes; innovation and validation of diagnostic techniques